Builder Gel look by Glossify

 Do you need a base coat for Builder Gel?

-If you are applying builder gel to the natural nail only, it can be applied and built up to the desired thickness and shape in a number of coats, curing between each layer.
-If you are extending the nail, simply apply your nail tip or form before applying the gel and creating the length.
+If you are applying builder gel to the natural nail only, it can be applied and built up to the desired thickness and shape in several coats, curing between each layer.
+If you are extending the nail, apply your nail tip or form before applying the gel and creating the length.

 Generally, the steps you would take to apply a builder gel would be something like this:

-1. Prepare the nail – clean, file and buff the nails.
+Step 1: Prepare the nails: Clean, file, and buff the nails.
 Push back and trim the cuticle.
 Wipe the nail with a lint-free pad using nail cleanser or acetone.

-2. Apply base coat or primer – if your builder gel requires you to use one.
+Step 2: Apply a base coat or primer if your builder gel requires one.
 Cure under your nail lamp if needed.
-If you don’t need a primer, you can skip this step and save some time.
+If you don’t need a primer, skip this step and save some time.

-3. Apply the builder gel – if you are using a bottled builder gel, you can paint it on.
-If you have a pot of gel, you will need to use your own nail brush to pick up a small amount.
-Stay away from the cuticle and be sure to cover the free edge.
-Builder gel tends to ‘self-level’, so allow it to settle for a few seconds to make sure it is applied evenly.
+Step 3: Apply the builder gel.
+If you use bottled builder gel, you can paint it on.
+If you have a gel pot, you will need to use your nail brush to pick up a small amount.
+Stay away from the cuticle, and be sure to cover the free edge.
+Builder gel tends to ‘self-level,’ so allow it to settle for a few seconds to ensure it is applied evenly.

-4. Cure under LED/UV lamp – your chosen builder gel should state what type of lamp it needs to be used with and how long to cure it for.
+Step 4: Cure under LED/UV lamp—Your chosen builder gel should state what type of lamp it needs to be used with and how long it should be cured.

-8. Apply colour or top coat – wipe the nail clean again, and apply your top coat.
-If your client wants a different colour, paint on your gel polish and cure again first.
+Step 8: Apply colour or top coat: Wipe the nail clean again and apply your top coat.
+If your client wants a different colour, paint on your gel polish and cure it again first.

-9. Finishing touches – once all your gel is applied and properly cured, your manicure is complete!
+Step 9: Finishing touches—Once all your gel is applied and properly cured, your manicure is complete!
 Add a touch of cuticle oil and let your client know of any aftercare advice before they leave.

 Is builder gel better than acrylic?